What To Do as a Victim of a Hit and Run Car Accident

 1. Check for Injuries

 If you had not yet stopped the car, now is the time to do so.
 You should also check to ensure you have not suffered any immediate injuries.
 Then, check on other occupants in the vehicle.
-If the hit and run driver also plowed into others, offer assistance if you can.
+If the hit-and-run driver also plowed into others, offer assistance if you can.
 Even if you do not detect immediate injuries, seek medical attention as soon as possible.
 Some injuries take time to surface.
 Only a medical doctor can determine if you have injuries.

 2. Collect Information

 If you saw the car that hit you, take a moment to jot down everything you remember.
 Someone else might have also witnessed the accident and could even have taken a photo or video.
-Nearby traffic cameras and business CCTVs are also a good source to check for footage.
+Nearby traffic cameras and business CCTVs are also good sources to check for footage.
 Finally, vehicles with dash cams installed may have video footage.
 Parked cars, for instance, may be equipped with dash cams that automatically begin recording when they detect a collision.
 This is some of the information State Farm recommends recording:

-• Location, date and time of the accident
+• Location, date, and time of the accident

 • License plate number, even if you only remember pieces of it

-• Vehicle’s color, make or model
+• Vehicle’s color, make, or model

 • The direction the driver fled in